Kuadrant/authorino/docs/features.md

 Access control enforcement based on rules defined in the Kubernetes authorization system, i.e. `Role`, `ClusterRole`, `RoleBinding` and `ClusterRoleBinding` resources of Kubernetes RBAC.

-Authorino issues a [SubjectAccessReview](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/subject-access-review-v1) (SAR) inquiry that checks with the underlying Kubernetes server whether the user can access a particular resource, resurce kind or generic URL.
+Authorino issues a [SubjectAccessReview](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/subject-access-review-v1) (SAR) inquiry that checks with the underlying Kubernetes server whether the user can access a particular resource, resource kind or generic URL.

 It supports **resource attributes authorization check** (parameters defined in the `AuthConfig`) and **non-resource attributes authorization check** (HTTP endpoint inferred from the original request).
 - Resource attributes: adequate for permissions set at namespace level, defined in terms of common attributes of operations on Kubernetes resources (namespace, API group, kind, name, subresource, verb)